 For now, jailbreak users need to skip iOS 12.0.1 and remain on earlier versions of iOS 11.
 For more on the jailbreak, take a look at our guide to the iOS 12 jailbreak.

 The only known update in Apple’s pipeline right now is the iOS 12.1 update which is slated to launch sometime later this year.
+We expect it to debut in late October or early November.

 The iOS 12.1 update is currently in beta for all iOS 12-powered devices and we expect it to deliver a nice mix of new features, bug fixes, and security patches.